Fear of Breast Cancer Recurrence

 People at higher risk of a second primary breast cancer (or other second cancer)

 Some people may have a higher risk of a second primary breast cancer (or other second cancer) .
-This includes some people with a family history of breast cancer (or certain other cancers) and those who have a BRCA1, BRCA2 or other inherited gene mutation .
+This includes some people with a family history of breast cancer (or certain other cancers) and those who have a BRCA1, BRCA2 or other inherited gene mutation related to breast cancer .

 Learn more about family history and risk of breast cancer.

 Learn more about BRCA1/2 gene mutations and risk of breast and other cancers.